jennguyen1/nhuyhoa/_posts/2016-01-04-Causal-Inference.md

 ## Replication
 Replication allows researchers to obtain precise (less variable) estimates of the mean.
 Increasing the number of replicates is one way of reducing the random error.

+There is a difference between technical replicates (subsamples) and biological replicates (experimental units or EU).
+Technical replicates can reduce measurement error by averaging within a single EU.
+Biological replication reduces the standard error of parameter estimates of the biological population.
+Technical replication tells us a lot about a single unit, while biological replication tells us a lot about the population.
+Thus, it is better to increase the number of EUs than the technical replicates.

 ## Blocking
 Blocking accounts for nuisance factors that may contribute to the random error.
 By accounting for block variability, we can decrease the unaccounted error variability and make tests more powerful.